noahehall/theBookOfNoah/databases/mysql_new.md

     - requires `super` privileges
     - servers are created with the `create server` statement
   - `create server` for use with the federated storage engine to set the connection parameters
-      - the values given are stored int he mysql db in the server table in a new row
+      - the values given are stored in the mysql db in the server table in a new row
       - server name cannot exceed 63 chars
       - if an option is not give, the default`create server` will b ean empty string
   - `drop server` for use with federated storage engines to delet a given server that is created with `create server`